MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-tracing-serial-lot-numbers.md

 ### To find all usage of the faulty lot

-1. In the **Item Tracing** page, select the line of the purchase receipt, the last trace line, and then choose **Trace Opposite – from Line**.
+1. On the **Item Tracing** page, select the line of the purchase receipt, the last trace line, and then choose **Trace Opposite – from Line**.

     The trace result is now based on the filters of the trace line for the purchase receipt, LOT1 and item 2000, and the result is based on trace method **Origin - Usage**.